google/filament/libs/filamentjs/docs/tutorial_redball.md

-This tutorial will create the above demo, introducing you to materials and textures.
+This tutorial will describe how to create the redball demo, introducing you to materials and textures.

 You'll need to use a couple command-line tools: `matc` and `cmgen`.
 You can find these in the appropriate [Filament release](//github.com/google/filament/releases).
 You should choose the